MnyamanaZ/Retail-Sales/README.md

 - [Snowflake code/](snowflake/code) → SQL queries used for analysis
 - [Documents/](docs/documents) → Methodology files + Miro planning
 - [Presentation/](docs/presentation) → Databricks

+## 🔑 Key Insights
+- Mature Adults generate the highest revenue, driven by a large customer base.
+- Youth segment has fewer customers and contributes the least to revenue.
+- Weekends show strong Electronics sales (≈40% share), while weekdays are more balanced across categories.
+- Low spenders (0–100) make up ~40% of customers, driving traffic but not revenue.
+- High and Very High Spenders are fewer but contribute significantly to revenue.
+- Peak months: May(~12%), October(~10.2), December(~10 (> $40K each); Lowest month: September (~5% of total revenue).

+## 💡 Key Recommendations

+- Launch youth-targeted campaigns to grow revenue from the smaller customer base.
+- Promote products in the Beauty category as they are the least perfoming.
+- Introduce tiered loyalty programs to encourage low spenders to increase basket size.
+- Focus on retaining high spenders with personalized offers and exclusive deals.
+- Use insights from peak and dip months to optimize inventory and seasonal promotions.